Probabilistic neural operators for functional uncertainty quantification: Model training and hyperparameters

 \section{Model training and hyperparameters}

 Across the experiments, all uncertainty quantification methods share the same underlying neural operator architecture.
 The architectures for the Darcy-Flow experiments are taken from \citet{li_fourier_2021} and \citet{rahman2023uno} for the FNO and UNO, respectively.
-An overview can be found in table \autoref{tab:hyperparameters}.
+An overview of relevant model parameters can be found in table \autoref{tab:hyperparameters}.
 As the underlying function space, we use the $L^2$ space and its corresponding norm.
 The models are trained for a maximum of 1000 epochs and we use early stopping, to stop the training process, if the validation loss does not improve for ten epochs in order to avoid overfitting.
 For optimization, we employ the popular Adam optimizer \citep{kingma_adam_2017} with gradient clipping.
 Due to its size, we use an additional learning rate scheduler for the ERA5 dataset, which halves the learning rate if the validation loss does not improve for five epochs.
 The PNO methods are trained with $3$ generated samples, while we use an ensemble size of $M=100$ across all methods for evaluation.
 All experiments were implemented in PyTorch and run on an NVIDIA RTX A6000 with 48 GB of RAM.
 The accompanying code can be found at \url{https://github.com/cbuelt/pfno}.